qqbethdavid/Common-Names-Convention-and-How-to-s-/README.md

    they are supposed to be in the 2nd rank as the rules apply, but we must follow the rule "one name ranked 1 and 2" rule here.

-   Let's say just for an example, in our database you found a species with this ranking:
+   Let's say just for an example, in our database you found a species with this ranking: <br/>
-   	                Tagalog, rank 2, Philippines
+   	                Tagalog, rank 2, Philippines<br/>
         		English, rank 2, Philippines

    You will need to correct this because there should only be one name ranked as 2.
 In this case, English becomes rank 3 instead